Last updated on May 25th, 2018 at 09:46 am

 The behavior of internal customers and users of enterprise technological assets can contribute to technical debt formation and persistence.
 Because of these contributions, introducing effective technical debt management practices requires widespread behavioral changes on the part of those internal customers and users.
 Accepting these changes, and the initiative and creativity they require, is possible only if people understand the technical debt concept.
 When they do, they can appreciate the benefits of controlling technical debt, and the consequences of failing to control it.
 Similarly, when they do not understand or accept the technical debt concept, progress toward effective technical debt management is unlikely.
 Policymakers can contribute to the planning and execution of the required organizational transformation.

-Even when engineering teams are aware of the technical debt concept, and when they do try to manage technical debt, progress can be elusive.
-Significant progress requires the support and understanding of engineering management, internal customers, and customers’ managements.
-Everyone must understand that controlling technical debt—and retiring it—is a necessary engineering activity that has a business purpose.
-Everyone must understand that technical debt arises as a result of everyone’s behavior—not just the behavior of technologists.
+Even when the engineering teams are aware of the technical debt concept, and when they do try to manage technical debt, they cannot make much progress unless they have the support and understanding of their own management, their internal customers, and their customers’ managements.
+Everyone must understand that controlling technical debt — and retiring it — is a necessary engineering activity that has a business purpose.
+Everyone must understand that technical debt arises as a result of everyone’s behavior — not just the behavior of technologists.

 Tensegrity structures provide a metaphor for organizations that have mastered the technical debt concept.
 Tensegrity structures use isolated rigid components in compression, held by a network of strings or cables in tension.
 The rigid components are usually struts or masts, and they aren’t in contact with each other.